 Projected Job Growth

-As employers seek to optimize the cost of providing legal services, law firms are expected to increase the proportion of support positions and continue to expand and diversify the tasks allocated to paralegals and legal assistants.
-The number of paralegal positions in Ohio is expected to increase in the next decade as the Bureau of Labor Statistics has projected a 17% national occupational growth rate for paralegals and legal assistants from 2012 to 2022.2 This growth rate compares favorably to both the projected growth rate for legal positions (11%) and the average projected growth rate for all occupations (11%).2 The Ohio Department of Job and Family Services has projected a growth rate for paralegals in Ohio slightly above the national average, at 17.3% from 2012 to 2022.1 Overall, the growth outlook for Ohio paralegal jobs is quite positive as the profession continues to assume more substantial roles within law firms and legal departments and more positions for paralegals are created within these organizations.
+An estimated 7,820 paralegals and legal assistants work in Ohio.2 As employers seek to optimize the cost of providing legal services, law firms are expected to increase the proportion of support positions and continue to expand and diversify the tasks allocated to paralegals and legal assistants.
+The number of paralegal positions in Ohio is expected to increase in the next decade by 5.6%, while the Bureau of Labor Statistics has projected a 15% national occupational growth rate for paralegals and legal assistants from 2016 to 2026.1,3 The national growth rate compares favorably to both the projected growth rate for legal positions (11%) and the average projected growth rate for all occupations (7%).2 Overall, the growth outlook for Ohio paralegal jobs remains positive as the profession continues to assume more substantial roles within law firms and legal departments and more positions for paralegals are created within these organizations.

 Ohio Paralegal Salary Outlook

-In May 2014, the Bureau of Labor Statistics reported 7,480 paralegals working in Ohio.3 The average paralegal salary in Ohio is $45,960, slightly lower than the national average paralegal salary of $48,350.3,4 The disparity in annual wage may reflect the overall lower cost of living in the state of Ohio.
+The average paralegal salary in Ohio is $48,310, which is lower than the national average paralegal salary of $53,910.2 The disparity in annual wage may reflect the overall lower cost of living in the state of Ohio.
 However, as is the case in most states, paralegals may command a higher salary in urban areas.
-Columbus paralegals make an average annual wage of $47,850, while Cleveland-area paralegals earn above the national average with an annual wage of $50,330.4 This creates a positive outlook for the average paralegal salary in Ohio, especially as job growth is projected to continue.
+Columbus paralegals make an average annual wage of $49,930, while Cleveland-area paralegals earn above the national average with an annual wage of $49,920.2 This creates a positive outlook for the average paralegal salary in Ohio, especially as job growth is projected to continue.